How I Moved to a Cabin in the Mountains

 My story started in the San Francisco Bay Area.

 I lived in an East Bay town called Pittsburg.
 This is in the Contra Costa County "East County" area right between Antioch and Bay Point.
 We lived in a not-so-great part of town though it was far from being the worst.
-Across the street was City Park with baseball fields, a playground and a museum.
-Across from that was City Hall and the police department.
+Across the street was City Park with baseball fields, a playground, and a museum.
+Across from that were City Hall and the police department.